LiveLike/livelike-docs/docs/Platform/widgets/developing-custom-widget-ui/live-widgets-updates.md

 * `event` is the string name of the event, ex. `text-poll-results`
 * `payload` is an object containing data related to the event

+> 📘 The SDKs depend on PubNub
+>
+> If you're using one of the client SDKs, like iOS, Android, or Web, then PubNub is already a dependency and the SDK exposes a different interface for subscribing to widgets updates.
+You probably don't need to add the PubNub library yourself or to interact with it directly.
+This guide is for integrations that don't use the LiveLike SDKs.

 ## Configuring PubNub

-The PubNub SDK must be initialized with an *origin* and a *subscribe key* in order to subscribe to channels.
+The PubNub SDK must be initialized with an _origin_ and a _subscribe key_ in order to subscribe to channels.
 The configuration details are available on the <Glossary>Application Resource</Glossary> for your application.
 The origin is inside the `pubnub_origin` property, and the subscribe key is inside the property `pubnub_subscribe_key`.

 ```javascript
 var pubnub = new PubNub({